rohit1901/boom-router/README.md

 </Switch>;
 ```

 When no route in the switch matches, the last empty `Route` will be used as a fallback.
-See [**FAQ and Code Recipes** section](#how-do-i-make-a-default-route) for default route information.
+See [**Tips and Tricks** section](#tips-and-tricks) for default route
+information.

 ### `<Redirect to={path} />`

 When mounted, `Redirect` performs a redirect to the provided `path`.
 It uses the `useLocation` hook internally to trigger navigation within a `useEffect` block.

-`Redirect` can also accept props for [customizing how navigation will be performed](#additional-navigation-parameters), such as setting history state when navigating.
-These options are specific to the currently used location hook.
+`Redirect` can also accept props for [customizing how navigation will be performed](#tips-and-tricks), such as setting history state when navigating.
+These
+options are specific to the currently used location hook.

 ```jsx
 <Redirect to="/" />